chocolacula/easy_reflection_cpp/readme/installation.md

 > **Note:** You need **Python** to obtain project version from `vcpkg.json` manifest file.
 You probably already have it, please install it otherwise.

-After you have installed all the dependencies, you need to decide whether you want to use [simdjson](https://github.com/simdjson/simdjson) for parsing or not.
-The solution includes a native parser that is available regardless, but it's not as fast.
-However, the native parser is more flexible when it comes to map parsing.
-If, for some reason, you want to reduce the number of dependencies, you can exclude `simdjson` by using the following CMake option:
+After installing all the dependencies, you need to decide whether you want to use `simdjson` for parsing or not.
+While `simdjson` provides the fastest performance on supported hardware, `rapidjson` might be faster in virtual environments.
+The solution includes a native parser that is available regardless.
+It offers more flexibility when it comes to map parsing but not as fast.

+If, for some reason, you want to exclude `simdjson` from the dependencies, you can use the following **CMake** option:

 ```bash
 -DUSE_SIMD_JSON=OFF